ghorn/cs240h-class/README.txt

   >> cabal configure
   >> cabal build

 ############### Running Lab 2 ##################
+To run the main program:
   >> ./dist/build/lab2/lab2 someFile.txt

+To run the hilbert curve quickCheck program:
+  >> ./dist/build/runTests/runTests

+To draw a hilbert curve of order 5
+  >> ./dist/build/drawHilbertCurve/drawHilbertCurve 5

+To draw all the rectangles in a file
+  >> ./dist/build/drawRects/drawRects someFile.txt

 ############### Running Lab 1 ##################
   >> ./dist/build/lab1/lab1 someFile.txt someOtherFile.txt asManyAsYouWant.txt
   >> cat * | ./dist/build/lab1/lab1

 ############### ISSUES WITH LAB 1 ################
 The only problem I know about but didn't solve is that the histogram is aligned